TemaSaur/plain-color/README.md

 ###

-simply web page with a plain color
+Simply a web page with a plain color

 You can use the site for many different purposes.
 For example, you can use it as a color-picker and see the color in real time in full screen.
 Or you can lighten up your room with a specific shade you like without needing to buy an LED system.
 What if you just want to leave your screen with a simple color?
 You can do it all and your only limit is your imagination